Find Affordable College Courses

 The following schools top our list of the Most Popular Online Allied Health Professions Bachelor's Degree Colleges.

 Our 2023 rankings named Western Carolina University the most popular online school in North Carolina for allied health professions students working on their bachelor’s degree.
-Located in the distant town of Cullowhee, WCU is a public school with a fairly large student population.
+Located in the town of Cullowhee, WCU is a public college with a large student population.

 Of the 103 students majoring in allied health at WCU, 65% are male and 35% are female.